The

 Housing Prices

-• Giordano’s Pizza.
-Step on into our Gold Coast/Magnificent Mile location at 730 N. Rush St. Treat yourself to a deep dish in this decadent neighborhood.
-Call us at (312) 951-0747.
+• Giordano’s Pizza: Visit our Gold Coast/Magnificent Mile location at 730 N. Rush St. and treat yourself to a deep-dish slice in this decadent neighborhood.
+Call us at 312-951-0747.

-• The Halal Guys.
-Delicious Middle Eastern fast food like chicken gyro wraps and falafel offer a great meal on the go.
-Made to order, spiced to perfection, and complete with all the sides, you’ll holler for the Halal Guys.
+• The Halal Guys Delicious Middle Eastern fast food like chicken gyro wraps and falafel offers a great meal on the go.
+Made to order, spiced to perfection and complete with all the sides, you’ll holler for the Halal Guys.

 Lakeview